cskmnrpt/qase-help-center/academy-qa-member.md

 #### (104) Accidental signup?
 > User accidentally signs up for a new workspace instead of joining their company workspace.

+#### (30) Issue - this invite is for another user
+> This error occurs when a user tries to join a workspace, but they are signed in with a different email than the one they were invited with.
+Explain how to resolve this issue by signing out and signing in with the correct email.

 #### (xx) Sign up process when teams use SSO and SCIM
-> The process is relatively straightforward, they'll just need to use the SSO sign-in page instead of the regular sign-up page.
+> The process is straightforward, they'll just need to use the SSO sign-in page instead of the regular sign-up page.

 ---